M-logique/Proxies/README.md

 🚧 **Under Construction** 🚧
 This project is still incomplete and is in active development and alpha stage.

+- [x] GitHub Actions: Build and run scraper
+- [x] Scraper Script
+- [x] Initial version of the Web Server
+- [ ] Connect the domain
+- [ ] Add checker and categorize by location
+- [ ] Complete the web server and add some UI

 ## What's the Idea?
 Since I'm a lazy person and almost every task I worked on required proxies, I created this repository to save myself from constantly searching for proxies.